-11.7.39 The current known baseline classifies the soils present on the majority of the site as ALC Grade 1, therefore the sensitivity of this receptor is considered to be high.
-However, where detailed post-1988 surveys have taken place, within and adjacent to the Application Site, the ALC classification has been shown to be of a lower grade.
-For some areas of the Application Site detailed agricultural land classification surveys have been undertaken.
+- 11.7.53 The current known baseline data classifies the soils present on the majority of the site as ALC Grade 1, therefore the sensitivity of this receptor is considered to be high.
+However, where detailed post-1988 surveys have taken place, within and adjacent to the Principal Application Site, the ALC classification has been shown to be of a lower grade. - 11.7.54 For some areas of the Principal Application Site detailed agricultural land classification surveys have been undertaken.
 During this survey, soils were classified as Grade 2 and Grade 3a (Natural England (2016)).
 This is considered BMV agricultural land.
-Detailed post 1988 surveying is more accurate than strategic agricultural mapping, therefore should further detailed soil classification work be carried out, the classification of the site would likely be reduced given areas of the site no longer contain soil and current have the high grade classification.
-However, soils are still likely to be considered BMV agricultural soils.
+Detailed post 1988 surveying is more accurate than strategic agricultural mapping, therefore should further detailed soil classification work be carried out, the classification of the site would likely be reduced given some areas of the site no longer contain soil.
+However, where soils remain, they are still likely to be considered BMV agricultural soils.